 Understanding the repercussions of abandonment and how it affects us long-term is paramount to healing.

 I was introduced to the following book by a psychologist.
 After years of trying to figure out what was wrong with me on my own, I reached out for help.

 One appointment in and I realized I had many symptoms of abandonment PTSD; Two pages into this book I’m about to share with you, and I knew the work I had begun was going to bring about immense healing.
 And it has.

 This book has helped me understand that it’s not necessary to degrade myself for struggling so badly with my mental health over the years, which has been the most empowering aspect of my healing journey so far.

 While it’s directed at people who are going through a breakup, the philosophies and techniques cross over.
 There are life-changing insights offered in its pages and I implore you to pick up a copy and educate yourself on the repercussions of abandonment.

 I cannot recommend this book enough.
 Even if you don’t think it’s something you need to read, consider reading it for the people in your life who do.

-There are so many people walking this earth in pain, and they need our help to heal.
+There are so many people walking this earth in pain, and they need access to information to heal.

 It teaches you how to value yourself again because, at one point, you did.